 For a great ideal pre-workout drink recipe that makes use of all of these concepts, head on over to my Thrive Fitness review, where I included such a recipe at the end of the post.
 The book, incidentally, is a fantastic resource for delving deeper into the ideas of workout-specific nutrition.

-Check out Part II of this series, focusing on the recovery meal.
+Check out Part II of this series, focusing on what to eat after your workout.

 What do you think; how many of these keys does your pre-workout smoothie use?
-What do you eat/drink before a workout?
+What do you eat before a workout?
 Feel free to leave a link to your pre-workout meal in the comments.